NCAR/seqgentools/README.rst

 Installation
 =============

-Best way to install "seqgentools" is using "pip" as shown below.
+"seqgentools" can be easily installed using "pip" as shown below.

 .. code-block:: bash

     >>> pip install seqgentools --user

-To access the latest version, please download from this site using git.
+To access the latest features, please download from this repository using git.

 .. code-block:: bash